jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "God help you, ma'am," said nurse fervently.
 Then Alice went away into the next room, sat down beside her husband, and laid her hand in his.

 "You may be wrong about one thing, dearest," he said softly.
 "Harrison was talking to me to-day about a new kind of treatment he wants to try for Freddy.
-It won't <p class="pagenum">Begin page 143</p> cure him, that is impossible; but it may help him very materially.
+It won't <hr><p class="pagenum">Page 143</p> cure him, that is impossible; but it may help him very materially.
 Harrison hopes more from it than I do; but if he is even able to get about with crutches, that will be some thing."

 "Will it be painful?" she asked, mother-like.